James Whitmore: Film and television

-Following World War II, Whitmore appeared on Broadway in the role of the sergeant in Command Decision.
-Metro-Goldwyn-Mayer gave Whitmore a contract, but his role in the film adaptation was played by Van Johnson.
-His first major picture for MGM was Battleground, in a role that was turned down by Spencer Tracy, to whom Whitmore bore a noted physical resemblance.
+Whitmore appeared on Broadway in the role of the sergeant in Command Decision.
+His first major picture for MGM was Battleground, in a role that was turned down by Spencer Tracy.
 He was nominated for the Academy Award for Best Supporting Actor for this role, and won the Golden Globe Award as Best Performance by an Actor In A Supporting Role.
 Other major films included Angels in the Outfield, The Asphalt Jungle, The Next Voice You Hear, Above and Beyond, Kiss Me, Kate, Them!, Oklahoma!, Black Like Me, Guns of the Magnificent Seven, Tora!
 Tora!
 Tora!, and Give 'em Hell, Harry!, a one-man show for which Whitmore was nominated for the Academy Award for Best Actor for his portrayal of former U.S. President Harry S Truman.
 In the film Tora!
 Tora!
 Tora!, he played Admiral William F. "Bull" Halsey.

 Whitmore appeared during the 1950s on many television anthology series.
 He was cast as Father Emil Kapaun in the 1955 episode "The Good Thief" in the ABC religion anthology series Crossroads.
 Other roles followed on Jane Wyman Presents the Fireside Theater, Lux Video Theatre, Kraft Theatre, Studio One in Hollywood, Schlitz Playhouse, Matinee Theatre, and the Ford Television Theatre.
-In 1958, he carried the lead in "The Gabe Carswell Story" of NBC's Wagon Train, with Ward Bond.
+In 1958, he carried the lead in "The Gabe Carswell Story" of NBC's Wagon Train, with Ward Bond.(S1 E18 which aired 1/14/1958).

-In the 1960–1961 television season, Whitmore starred in his own ABC crime drama, The Law and Mr. Jones, in the title role, with Conlan Carter as legal assistant C.E.
-Carruthers and Janet De Gore as Jones' secretary.
-The program ran in the 10:30 pm Eastern half-hour slot on Friday.
-It was cancelled after one year, but returned in April 1962 for 13 additional episodes on Thursdays.

 In 1963, Whitmore played Captain William Benteen in The Twilight Zone episode "On Thursday We Leave for Home".
 Whitmore also appeared in Route 66 on January 18, 1963, as Ralph Vincent in “A Gift for a Warrior.”
 He appeared twice in Twelve O'Clock High.
 In 1965, Whitmore guest-starred as Col. Paul "Pappy" Hartley in Season 1, Episode 32 "The Hero" and as Col. Harry Connelly in 1966 Season 3, Episode 12 "The Ace".
 He also appeared in an episode of Combat! titled "The Cassock", as a German officer masquerading as a Catholic priest.
 In 1967, he guest-starred as a security guard in The Invaders episode, "Quantity: Unknown".
 That same year, Whitmore also appeared on an episode of ABC's Custer starring Wayne Maunder in the title role.